 Whole grain bread is packed with fibre, protein, and essential nutrients, making it a nutritious carbohydrate choice for sustained energy and healthy weight gain.

-Nutritional Profile (Per 1 Slice):
+Nutritional Profile (Per 1 Slice Whole Wheat Bread):

-- Calories: Approximately 80 kcal
+- Calories: Approximately 82 kcal [4]

-- Carbohydrates:15 g – provides steady energy
+- Carbohydrates: 14 g [4] – Provides steady energy

-- Protein: 4 g – supports muscle development
+- Protein: 4 g [4] – Supports muscle development

-- Fibre: 3 g – aids in digestion
+- Fibre: 1.9 g [4] – Aids in digestion

 Key Benefits:

-- Nutrient-dense and filling
+- Nutrient-dense and filling.

-- Contains healthy fibre for digestion
+- Contains healthy fibre for digestion.

-- Ideal for sandwiches, toast, or paired with healthy fats
+- Ideal for sandwiches, toast, or paired with healthy fats like avocado or nut butter.

 4. Milk